mganss/XmlSchemaClassGenerator/README.md

                                pattern (default is false)
       --sf, --separateFiles  generate a separate file for each class (default is false)
+      --nh, --namespaceHierarchy
+                             generate a separate folder for namespace hierarchy.
+                                Implies "separateFiles" if true (default is
+                               false)
       --sg, --separateSubstitutes
                              generate a separate property for each element of a substitution group (default is false)